 Hello, my name is Iain Brodie.
-I've been fitting IKEA kitchens in Edinburgh for well over 10 years and aim to give clients a comprehensive design and fitting service.
+I've been fitting IKEA kitchens in Edinburgh, Lothian and the Borders for well over 10 years and aim to give clients a comprehensive design and fitting service.

 On this page, I describe the planning and ordering process, and some information on the installation.

 Most customers contact me having planned their kitchen at IKEA Edinburgh.
 I will need to visit a prospective customer to check that a plan is the best for a customer and that the layout is possible in practice.
 I subsequently email prospective customers a comprehensive quote.